elciojunior7/a11y-angular/README.md

 💡 This project goal is to test some development strategies regarding web accessibility based on WCAG.
 For example:

 - Button group using Radio group role
-  -- ARIA attributes
+  - ARIA attributes
-  -- role attributes
+  - role attributes
-  -- Some strategies for Screen Reader
+  - Some strategies for Screen Reader
-  -- Keyborad navigation
+  - Keyborad navigation
 - Modal/dialog
-  -- ARIA attributes
+  - ARIA attributes
-  -- Some strategies for Screen Reader
+  - Some strategies for Screen Reader
-  -- Keyborad navigation
+  - Keyborad navigation
-  ---- Focus trap
+    - Focus trap
+- Some Angular techniques more advanced

 ## Development server